Seasonal Allergies (Hay Fever)

-The immune systems of people who are allergic to mold spores or pollen treat these particles (called allergens) as invaders and release chemicals, including histamine, into the bloodstream to defend against them.
+The immune systems of people who are allergic to pollen treat these particles (called allergens) as invaders and release chemicals, including histamine, into the bloodstream to defend against them.
 It's the release of these chemicals that causes allergy symptoms.

-People can be allergic to one or more types of pollen or mold.
+People can be allergic to one or more types of pollen.
 The type someone is allergic to determines when symptoms happen.
-For example, in the mid-Atlantic states, tree pollination is February through May, grass pollen runs from May through June, and weed pollen is from August through October — so kids with these allergies are likely to have increased symptoms at those times.
-Mold spores tend to peak midsummer through the fall, depending on location.
+For example, in the mid-Atlantic states, tree pollen is highest from February through June, grass pollen is highest from May through August, and weed pollen is highest from July through October — so kids with these allergies are likely to have increased symptoms at those times.

 Even kids who have never had seasonal allergies in years past can develop them.
-Seasonal allergies can start at almost any age, though they usually develop by the time someone is 10 years old and reach their peak in the early twenties, with symptoms often disappearing later in adulthood.
+Seasonal allergies can start at almost any age, though they usually do not develop before a child is 2 years old.
+Most people with seasonal allergies develop them by age 20.

-If your child develops a "cold" at the same time every year, seasonal allergies might be to blame.
-Allergy symptoms, which usually come on suddenly and last as long as a person is exposed to the allergen, can include:
+If your child develops "cold" symptoms at the same time every year, seasonal allergies might be to blame.
+Allergy symptoms, which usually come on suddenly and last for as long as a person is exposed to the allergen, can include: